By the end of this section, you will be able to do the following:

 - An electric motor transforms mechanical energy into chemical energy.

 - The torque would be tripled.

-- A step-up transformer decreases the current to transmit power over short distance with minimum loss.
+- A step-up transformer decreases the current to transmit power over short distances with minimum loss.

-- A step-up transformer increases the current to transmit power over short distance with minimum loss.
+- A step-up transformer increases the current to transmit power over short distances with minimum loss.

-- A step-up transformer increases voltage to transmit power over long distance with minimum loss.
+- A step-up transformer increases voltage to transmit power over long distances with minimum loss.

-- A step-up transformer decreases voltage to transmit power over short distance with minimum loss.
+- A step-up transformer decreases voltage to transmit power over short distances with minimum loss.

 What should be the ratio of the number of output coils to the number of input coil in a step-up transformer to increase the voltage fivefold?

 - The ratio is 10 times.